elastos/Elastos.Node/docs/elastos_supernode_usage.md

 $ uname -a
 ```

-Create a folder in your $HOME to hold executable files, config files and data files.
+Create a folder in your $HOME to hold executable files, config files, and data files.

 ```bash
 $ mkdir ~/node && cd ~/node
 ```

-Download the current version of operating script and make it executable.
+Download the current version of the script and make it executable.

 ```bash
 $ curl -O https://raw.githubusercontent.com/elastos/Elastos.ELA.Supernode/master/build/skeleton/node.sh